Harishkumarchaudhary/ToDoGoodDesign/README.md

 4. Do nodemon index.js
 5. Add task and delete them on localhost:8000/
 6. Verify the data by seeing it in Robo3T and on the website too :)
+7. I have attached the screenshot of how the web page looks like in /assets/images too:)